 Get to know the surroundings: Hudson Yards

-New York is a living city in constant transformation, and not long ago the huge, luxurious and modern residential neighborhood that is today Hudson Yards was born.
+New York is a lively and constantly changing city, and not long ago the huge, luxurious and modern residential neighborhood that is today Hudson Yards was born.
 This area is built on what was once a train depot.

 Such a large and central area has been the object of desire for developers and entrepreneurs who saw a gold mine in these Midtown New York lands.
-For the moment, climbing The Edge is the best excuse to discover Hudson Yards, but not the only one, and I tell you about it in the practical guide I've written about Things to do at Hudson Yards in NYC.
+For the moment, climbing The Edge is the best excuse to discover Hudson Yards, but not the only one, and I'll tell you about it in the practical guide I've written on 6 Things to do at Hudson Yards in NYC.

 The High Line dates back to the 30s of the twentieth century, when trains that supplied goods to New York ran along its tracks.
-With the passage of time it fell into disuse and an association saved it from being dismantled for being a piece of the history of this great city, to reconvert it into a space full of vegetation, mural art and sculptures.
+Over time it fell into disuse and an association saved it from being dismantled as a piece of the history of this great city, to reconvert it into a space full of vegetation, mural art and sculptures.

-Designed by garden designer Piet Oudolf, landscape designer James Corner and the Diller Scofidio + Renfro studio, the park created on the old elevated train tracks between Gansevoort Street and 34th Street offers a different perspective of the city through the mix of weeds and other plants, art installations, wooden furniture and the preservation of the iconic High Line train tracks.
+Designed by garden designer Piet Oudolf, landscape designer James Corner and Diller Scofidio + Renfro, the park created on the old elevated train tracks between Gansevoort Street and 34th Street offers a different perspective of the city through the mix of weeds and other plants, art installations, wooden furniture and the preservation of the iconic High Line train tracks.

 Did you know that this avant-garde structure was designed by English architect Thomas Heatherwick, author of the London 2012 Olympic Games cauldron?
 This futuristic steel building that many resemble a beehive, a vase or even a shawarma has become the icon of Hudson Yards and since its opening in 2019 has been an instant success.